 At community foundations, you can access sophisticated institutional investing options (including private equity and hedge funds) and socially responsible investment strategies by opening an endowed or non-endowed, donor-advised fund.
 The San Diego Foundation equips fund holders with a world-class investment committee and in-house Chief Investment Officer to maximize philanthropic dollars.

-The long-term investment return rate for our Endowment Portfolio is 5.9 percent over the last 10 years, outpacing the Policy Index.
+The long-term investment return rate for our Endowment Portfolio is 8.6 percent over the last 10 years, outpacing the Policy Index.
 (Updated October 2019 with the latest investment return rate.)

 For more than 43 years, The Foundation and our donors have granted more than $1.1 billion to grow a vibrant San Diego region.
 Join your fellow San Diegans who are getting involved to improve our region, our cities and our neighborhoods.